 - How will you measure the response to the campaign?

-It Requires Teamwork
+5 It Requires Teamwork

 The success of this program heavily depends on the willingness of the employees to participate in the mission actively.

 A worthy reward system is a good starting point if you want to recruit employees because it will keep the interest level high and adds to the excitement.

-The Fallacies (You Need to Debunk)
+The Fallacies (All You Need to Debunk)

 When there are facts, of course, there are fallacies, and employee advocacy also has its fair share of dangerous myths that could take a toll on your campaign if left uncorrected.